termicoder/termicoder-CodeChef-web/README.md

 # termicoder-codechef-web

-**THIS IS A WORK IN PROGRESS AND NOT READY FOR USE YET** codechef plugin for termicoder using web api
+**THIS IS A WORK IN PROGRESS AND NOT READY FOR USE YET**

+**The main working ideas can be found in [termicoder/previous_alpha](https://github.com/termicoder/termicoder/tree/previous_alpha/termicoder/judges/codechef) which provided the functionalities for module based implementation of termicoder**

+codechef plugin for termicoder using web api